jeremybrooks/jinx/README.md

 You should now be able to run the rest of the tests.
 The secret.properties file is excluded by the .gitignore file, so your secrets should not end up on github.

-NOTE: The test token may have WRITE access to your photostream!
+NOTE: The test token will need WRITE and DELETE access to your photostream!
 Do not authorize the test application if you are concerned about possible data loss due to test errors!

 The code is organized as follows: